 The U.S. Geological Survey said Friday night's quake was centered around Mogul, just west of Reno.
 The area of upscale homes along the eastern Sierra was rattled by more than 100 quakes the day before, the strongest a magnitude 4.2 that caused high-rise casinos to sway in downtown Reno.

-The strongest aftershock measured 3.7 and was recorded early Saturday.
+The strongest aftershock measured 3.7 and was recorded after noon Saturday.

 Mike Lentini of Reno said Friday night's quake felt "like a big truck hit the building" and awakened his family.

 "It's the unknown.
 It's shaking, and when's it going to stop?" he said Saturday.
 "And when stuff starts falling off the shelves it's a whole other ballgame."

 Jars of mayonnaise and bottles of ketchup and shampoo fell from shelves at a Wal-Mart store in northwest Reno.
 Overhead televisions swayed at a sports bar in neighboring Sparks, 11 miles east, where bartender Shawn Jones said the rumble was significantly stronger than Thursday's event.